dwave-examples/maximum-cut/README.md

 one connection fails.

 Below we see a simple network of five nodes and three different ways to split the set of nodes into two groups.
-The red edges in each graph highlight the cut edges.
+The dashed edges in each graph highlight the cut edges.

 ![Cut examples](readme_imgs/cut_examples.png "Cut examples")